All Episodes

 Suicide rates among the youngest and oldest Americans have steadily declined since the late 1980s.

-According to U.S. researchers, in a finding that contradicts popular concepts about the fact that suicide rates were rising.
+According to U.S. researchers, in a finding that contradicts popular concepts about the fact that suicide rates were rising, the study suggests the new antidepressant drugs may not raise the risk of suicide after all.

 Well, God, I would hope not.

-So Christmas is going to suck.
+So, Christmas is going to suck.

 It's worthless.

-Because the middle class is in the worst condition, the worst shape it's ever been in the history of the middle class.
+You people aren't going to buy anything because you can't afford it because the middle class is in the worst condition, the worst shape it's ever been in the history of the middle class.

 And yet, you aren't killing yourselves.